IldarGalikov/RecommendedBooks/README.md

 *"Hello World" in the world of leadership.
 Great starting point for any person in leadership*

-###  Turn the Ship Around - the submarine captain David Marquet
+###  Turn the Ship Around by L. David Marquet
 David has graduated with top marks and got a chance to become a captain of submarine.
-Book goes through 3 stories.
+Book describes 3 stories:

 * Small submarine where he applied leader-to-follower approached and scored top evaluations.
 * Bigger submarine which was too big to be responsible for everything.
 He tried to apply Leader-to-Leader approach (inspired by Simon Sinnek and others).
 But failed.